-The aim of the AP American Government program is to provide students who are interested in post secondary social sciences the opportunity to study political theory and our major political institutions in depth.
+The aim of the AP United States Government program is to provide students who are interested in post secondary social sciences the opportunity to study political theory and our major political institutions in depth.
 This course will also focus on such concepts as political socialization, the influence of political parties, and the role of the United States in the international community.
-Students who elect to take this course are required to take the Advanced Placement American Government and Politics Examination.
-This course can be substituted for Civic Responsibility.
-Students who elect to take AP Government in substitution of Civic Responsibility must still complete a 15 hour community service project while taking this course.
+Students who elect to take this course are required to take the Advanced Placement United States Government and Politics Examination.
+This course fulfills the Civic Responsibility graduation requirement.
+Students who elect to take AP Government in substitution of Civic Responsibility must still complete a 10 hour community service project while taking this course.